Skip to content

 The announcement came during the Triple-i Initiative showcase alongside a debut trailer that confirms the series is going vertical in a way it never has before.
 Klei is describing Elsewhere as a "multi-tiered wilderness," which in practice means snow-covered mountain peaks, cave systems to spelunk through, and rivers and seas you can actually swim across.
 The flat, oppressive planes of the Constant are gone.
 The world now has real geography, and the jump button is the mechanical acknowledgement of that.

-To be fair, jumping alone wouldn't justify a new entry.
+jumping alone wouldn't justify a new entry.
 What's more interesting is how the world itself seems to have been redesigned around verticality.
 Different biomes carry their own distinct climates, so a redwood forest brings relentless rainstorms while high-altitude areas bring the cold.
-The world is still procedurally generated, meaning no two runs will share the same layout, but now there's genuine topography to contend with rather than a flat canvas of danger.
+The world is still procedurally generated, meaning no two runs will share the same layout, but now there's topography to contend with rather than a flat canvas of danger.
 That's a meaningful shift for a series where terrain has always been decoration rather than a system.

 Klei is also introducing a new threat called the Fog, a creeping presence that drifts across the landscape and curses everything it touches.
 According to the Steam page, lingering in it damages your sanity, which in Don't Starve terms means the world starts warping around you and shadow creatures start showing up.
 The studio is teasing it as something you can choose to explore rather than just flee from, which suggests there's a risk-reward loop built around it.
 That's exactly the kind of design decision Klei is good at.